IgnjatRadojicic/Plantitask/README.md

 The suite is 24 test classes and just over 500 test methods, which expand to roughly 600 cases once the theories are counted.
 It runs against a real PostgreSQL and a real Redis.

+**Coverage is the whole service layer, not a critical-path subset.** Every service in `Infrastructure/Services` has a test class, alongside `TreeProgressCalculator` and `FileUploadRules`.
+Four gaps are known and each has a reason: `EntitlementService` and `AttachmentPurgeJob` were both added after the rebuild and are next in line, while `AzureBlobStorageService` and the two email senders are structural exclusions explained below.
+Controllers and the Blazor frontend have no test project yet.

 ### Why the mocked DbContext was deleted

 The old harness mocked `DbSet`.
 It could not see global query filters, transactions or `ExecuteUpdate`, and those are exactly where the tenancy bugs live.
 It was never going to test the thing worth testing.